httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 This section shows a few examples of the encrypted content coding.

-Note: All binary values in the examples in this section use base64url encoding
+Note: All binary values in the examples in this section use Base 64 Encoding with URL and Filename Safe Alphabet {{?RFC4648}}.
-{{?RFC7515}}.
 This includes the bodies of requests.
 Whitespace and line wrapping is added to fit formatting constraints.

 ## Encryption of a Response {#explicit}